-The U.S. Nuclear Regulatory Commission (NRC) staff prepared this record of decision (ROD) for the proposed Ross Uranium In-Situ Recovery (ISR) Project in Crook County, Wyoming (Ross Project).
+The U.S. Nuclear Regulatory Commission (NRC) staff prepared this updated record of decision (ROD) for the proposed Ross Uranium In-Situ Recovery (ISR) Project in Crook County, Wyoming (Ross Project).
 This ROD satisfies Section 51.102(a) of Title 10 of the Code of Federal Regulations (10 CFR), which states that "a Commission decision on any action for which a final environmental impact statement has been prepared shall be accompanied by or include a concise public record of decision."

 In February 2014, the NRC staff issued a Final Supplemental Environmental Impact Statement (Final SEIS) (NRC, 2014a) in support of the NRC's review of the Strata Energy, Inc. (Strata or "Applicant") license application.
+The Final SEIS was appended in April 2014 (NRC, 2014b) and in August 2014 (NRC, 2014c).
 Strata's application, which was submitted in 2011, is for a new source and byproduct materials license for the Ross Project (Strata, 2011a-b).
 The Ross Project Final SEIS is Supplement 5 to the NRC staff's Generic Environmental Impact Statement for In-Situ Leach Uranium Milling Facilities (NUREG-1910) (known as the GEIS) (NRC, 2009).